Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

-We all have different opinions of what qualities we want to see in someone running for President of the United States.
+We all have different opinions of what qualities we want to see in the President of the United States.
 We usually want someone with meaningful experience in government or at least the military.
 Most of us tend to believe a president should be, among other things, tactful, civil, diplomatic, calm and level-headed.

-In the case of Donald Trump, he has no experience in government, diplomacy or the military.
-Since declaring his candidacy for President in 2015, Trump has demonstrated a tendency to be extremely thin-skinned, crude and tactless with a fondness for hurling childish insults
+In the case of Donald Trump, he had no experience in government, diplomacy or the military.
+Since first declaring his candidacy for President in 2015, Trump has demonstrated a tendency to be extremely thin-skinned, crude and tactless with a fondness for hurling childish insults.

 1. Trump gets his feelings hurt easily and holds a grudge for a long time, often making childish insults for months or years about some perceived insult.

 In a Fox News debate, when Megyn Kelly asked Donald Trump a question about his frequent sexist remarks toward women, Trump spent the next six months sending out angry Tweets and making sexist remarks about Megyn Kelly.

 2. Trump insisted that a Federal judge should be removed from a case involving him simply because of the Judge’s ethnic background.